 “The Impossible Burger” by T.Tseng, CC BY 2.0

-After decades of “imposter burgers” that wouldn’t grill, or tasted like cardboard, or had the consistency of an orthodontic retainer, these two brands produce burgers that cook, smell, taste, and bleed like “real” meat.
+After decades of “imposter burgers” that wouldn’t grill, tasted like cardboard, or had the consistency of an orthodontic retainer, these two brands produce burgers that cook, smell, taste, and bleed like “real” meat.

 Why has there been such a rise in popularity?
 It seems there’s been a major shift in public consciousness.
 For many years, the primary reason people choose vegan and vegetarian foods was due to animal welfare concerns.
 But more recently, people are becoming increasingly aware of the impact of their food choices on the environment and their own health, too.

 In 2015, the World Health Organization announced that red and processed meats were carcinogenic.
-And in 2018, the largest analysis to date on how farming damages the planet informed us that avoiding meat and dairy is the “single biggest way” to reduce your environmental footprint.
+And in 2018, the largest analysis to date on how farming damages the planet informed us that avoiding meat and dairy is the “single biggest way” to reduce one’s environmental footprint.

 But in order to shift in a plant-based direction, we have to contend with the world’s burger obsession.
-In the U.S. alone, Americans are downing 50 billion burgers every year.
+In the US alone, Americans are downing 50 billion burgers every year.

 And that’s where veggie burgers come in.